wellis321/b2b-cv-app/overview.md

 - Photo upload and camera integration
 - Responsive design for all device sizes
 - PDF generation capability with customizable sections
+- User has their own cv page with a URL that is unique for them